johnzl-777/johnzl-777/README.md

 Things I'm currently focused on at QuEra:

-- [bloqade-circuit](https://github.com/QuEraComputing/bloqade-circuit) - a collection of embedded Domain-Specific Languages (eDSLs) for neutral-atom quantum computation (I primarily work on the Structural Quantum Information - `squin`, as well as `stim`, DSLs)
+- [bloqade-circuit](https://github.com/QuEraComputing/bloqade-circuit) - a collection of embedded Domain-Specific Languages (eDSLs) for neutral-atom quantum computation (my work primarily being on the Structural Quantum Information - `squin` and `stim` eDSLs, as well as interoperability between the two)
 - [kirin](https://github.com/QuEraComputing/kirin) - Infrastructure for building compilers for embedded Domain-Specific Languages (eDSLs) in Python
+- [bloqade-decoders](https://github.com/QuEraComputing/bloqade-decoders) - Simple interface to allow for existing decoders to work with the Bloqade SDK

 ### ⬅️ Previous Contributions